benziez/ai-masterclass/README.md

 # AI Masterclass Course Landing Page

-A modern, responsive landing page for "Make Money with AI: Beginner's Blueprint for 2025" built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui.
+A modern, new responsive landing page for "Make Money with AI: Beginner's Blueprint for 2025" built with Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui.

 ## 🚀 Features